Troy Taylor (music producer)

-Troy Christopher Taylor is an American record producer, singer, and songwriter known for his discovery and mentorship of R&B singer Trey Songz.
-He was formerly a member of production collective The Characters, and founded the record label Songbook Entertainment in 2002, through which he signed Songz the following year.
-Throughout his career, Taylor has produced and worked extensively with the singer, as well as other prominent R&B acts including the Isley Brothers, Aretha Franklin, Patti LaBelle, Whitney Houston, and Boyz II Men.
+Troy Christopher Taylor is an American record producer, singer, and songwriter.
+He is best known for discovering and mentoring R&B singer Trey Songz.
+Taylor was a member of the production collective the Characters before founding the record label and recording studio Songbook Entertainment in 2002.
+Songz signed with the label the following year, releasing eight albums with the label in a joint venture with Atlantic Records.

+Throughout his career, Taylor has also produced for other R&B acts including Chris Brown, the Isley Brothers, Aretha Franklin, Patti LaBelle, K. Michelle, Tank, Whitney Houston, Zara Larsson and Boyz II Men, among others.

 Career

 Musical upbringing

 Taylor was born in suburban New Haven, Connecticut into a family of musicians, resulting in exposure to music at a very early age.
 He started by singing in local talent shows, which evolved into playing keyboards as well as learning how to listen to and understand music.
-He would later graduate from Hartford Conservatory in 1988 with a degree in jazz theory and record production.
+He would later graduate from Hartford Conservatory in 1988, studying jazz theory and record production.
 Anxious to enter the music industry, Taylor regrettably signed a record deal with an independent label in New York in his youth without the assistance of an attorney.
 Record executive Timmy Regisford would subsequently buy out Taylor's contract, and sign him to Motown Records.